w3c/cg-program/proposals/spec-lifecycle.md

 ## Usage Guidance

 * Reports (and repos) should include usage guidance that depend on the status and circumstances.
 It might be interesting to see if we can generate the usage guidance systematically for each combination of status and circumstance.
-* All usage guidance for CG Specifications must say “Not a standard.
-We do not recommend that it be used where W3C standards are required.”
-* It is likely appropriate to say for all CG specifications: “It is appropriate for developers to experiment with implementing this specification.”
-* Traction = High
-   * Standardization expectation = “unknown => Although this specification appears to be gaining traction, at this time, we are not aware of any standardization expectations.”
    * Standardization expectation = “intent => This specification appears to be gaining traction and the CG has indicated an intent to advance to standardization.
 We recommend checking periodically to see whether the specification has been transferred to a group for standardization.”